Synthetic Light-in-Flight: Synthetic Pulse Shaping

-In addition to the temporal pulse response shaping described above, a second type of computational pulse shaping is possible after measurement collection: spatial shaping.
-Spatial pulse shaping can be used to change the 3D spatial shape of the synthetic pulse front.
-An illustrative example would be to turn a spherical pulse front (as emitted from our point source-like fiber tip) into a planar pulse front.
-We perform this spatial shaping by computationally delaying the synthetic pulse front, where each scene point (pixel) receives a different delay so that a certain pulse front can be shaped.
-After calibrating the initial 3D pulse shape produced by the setup (e.g., by taking a ``calibration measurement'' of a planar surface, similar to Fig. \ref{fig:Fig_3}a or b), we computationally add a custom phase delay to every pixel $(x,y)$ of each synthetic field $E(\Lambda_n)$.
-This phase delay is calculated from the difference between the calibrated 3D pulse shape and the ``target 3D shape'' of the desired pulse front.
-We emphasize that this ``target 3D shape'' could be a mathematical function (plane, sphere, paraboloid, etc.) or a freeform 3D shape (bunny, face, technical part, etc.).
-The 3D shape can be imported from a CAD-file, measured by an independent 3D sensor, or even measured with the sensor introduced in this paper\footnote{ Although not the focus of this paper, we emphasize that a ``byproduct'' of our SLiF measurements is a very precise 3D model of the measured scene.}.
-Figures \ref{fig:Fig_3}e-h visualize the process of spatial pulse shaping and a potential application: After taking a SLiF measurement of a scene with a printed 3D object (bunny) and performing the steps mentioned above, the object is virtually illuminated with a synthetic pulse front that has been spatially reshaped to the 3D shape of a bunny.
-As all points in the bunny-shaped pulse front hit the surface of the 3D object at the same time, all surface points ``flash up'' simultaneously for one time stamp (arbitrarily set to $0ps$ in Fig.~\ref{fig:Fig_3}f~and~h).
-In a following step, we add small surface ``defects'' by applying small white paint droplets to the surface of the printed object.
-An image of the bunny figure ``with defects'' is shown in Fig. \ref{fig:Fig_3}g.
-Each defect is only approximately $3mm$ wide and $1mm$ thick, and spotting the defects in the conventional camera image of Fig. \ref{fig:Fig_3}g is nearly impossible.
-However, when illuminating the 3D object (with defects) with the previously created bunny-shaped wavefront (without defects), the three applied defects are immediately visible in the image produced for the $0ps$ timestamp (Fig. \ref{fig:Fig_3}g), as the pulse front now differs from the true 3D shape at the positions of the defects.
-We believe that this measurement highlights the great potential of our method for defect detection in industrial inspection, but also to detect irregularities in medical images, forensic scenes, or works of art.
-An image like Fig. \ref{fig:Fig_3}g can easily be processed with basic image processing algorithms and fed into existing pipelines, e.g., in a production line.
+Figure~\ref{fig:Fig_7} visualizes the process of spatial pulse shaping and a potential application: After taking a SLiF measurement of a scene with a printed 3D object (bunny, Fig.~\ref{fig:Fig_7}a) and performing the steps mentioned above, the object is virtually illuminated with a synthetic pulse-front that has been spatially reshaped to the 3D shape of a bunny.
+As all points in the bunny-shaped pulse-front hit the surface of the 3D object at the same time, all surface points ``flash up'' simultaneously for one timestamp (arbitrarily set to $0\ \mathrm{ps}$ in Fig.~\ref{fig:Fig_7}b).
+In the following step, we add small ``defects'' to the surface by applying small white paint droplets.
+An image of the bunny figure ``with defects'' is shown in Fig.~\ref{fig:Fig_7}c.
+Each defect is only approximately $3\ \mathrm{mm}$ wide and $1\ \mathrm{mm}$ thick, and spotting the defects in the conventional camera image of Fig.~\ref{fig:Fig_7}c is challenging.
+However, when illuminating the 3D object (with defects) with the previously created bunny-shaped wavefront (without defects), the three applied defects are immediately visible in the image produced for the $0\ \mathrm{ps}$ timestamp (Fig.~\ref{fig:Fig_7}d), as the pulse-front now differs from the true 3D shape at the positions of the defects.
+We believe that this measurement highlights the great potential of our method for defect detection in industrial inspection, but also for the detection of irregularities in medical images, forensic scenes, or works of art.
+An image like Fig.~\ref{fig:Fig_7}d can be easily processed with basic image processing algorithms and fed into existing pipelines, e.g., in an industrial production line.